 Digital assets such as case studies, datasheets and white papers are great resources to support partners throughout the relationship lifecycle, including during recruitment, onboarding, and to support their presentations at conferences.

 Your partners can also share your content on their social media channels, and you can exchange guest posts between your websites.
 Content demonstrates authority, and it can also be used as evidence of a collaborative partnership with comarketing.

 Digital content is the sort of business investment you make where if you don’t do it, you risk losing market share to your competitors.
 SaaS companies can leverage content marketing to showcase their expertise with a specific industry vertical, a certain persona in an organization, or even a specific company size.

 Many SaaS providers work to flood the internet with a torrent of content—and they pepper it with keywords to rank better on the search engines.
 Yet SaaS leaders are better off leveraging high quality, valuable and useful content to demonstrate their value proposition, build brand equity and generate a targeted audience of qualified leads.

 6. Freelance writers create consistency

 One of the biggest challenges for SaaS marketers is finding the time to generate, publish and promote their content.
-By contracting a freelance writer with the chops and expertise to generate quality content, you can increase the cadence of content you produce.
+By partnering with a content marketing writer with the chops and expertise to generate quality content, you can increase the cadence of content you produce.
 You’ll be able to consistently deliver valuable, insightful content that your audience will read, share and act upon.